Kille Enna (b. 1972) is a trained chef, cookbook author and self-taught photographer with half German and Danish roots.

-In 2015 she founded her AromaStudio that offers the client unique R&D work and flavour creation in premium botanical formulations, with a focus on extracts and blends for beverages.
+In 2015 she founded her AromaStudio that offers unique R&D work and flavour creation in premium botanical formulations, with a focus on extracts and blends for beverages.

 The Taste of a Scent, her first line of aroma extracts for water was nominated for both the Wallpaper* Design Award 2016 in the category “Life enhancer of the year” and the German Design Awards 2017.